Alotor/din/README.md

 - scala (+ sbt)
 - scheme (mit-scheme)
 - sml (mosml)
+- prolog (swi-prolog)
+- racket
+- smalltalk

 A total of *38* languages.

 The following languages are planned to be added to the complete set:

-- Prolog
 - Python 2
-- Racket
-- Smalltalk
 - Swift
 - Eiffel
 - Algol
+- Crystal
+- Emacs Lisp
+- Objective C
+- Hack

 ## Usage